-- Number of semesters.
-Some courses, like CSC 130 Data Structures and Algorithms, are one-semester courses.
-Others, like ASL 101 Introduction to American Sign Language 1, are year-long courses.
-Yet other courses, like CHE 201 and 202 AP Chemistry, are two-semester course sequences. - 2) Level of the course.
-Some courses, like MAT 303 AP Calculus, are AP courses.
+1] Number of semesters.
+Some courses, like CSC 230-H Data Structures and Algorithms, are one-semester courses.
+Others, like ASL101 Introduction to American Sign Language 1, are year-long courses.
+Yet other courses, like CHE 201 and 202 AP Chemistry, are two-semester course sequences.

+2] Level of the course.
+Some courses, like BIO 201 Principles of Biology I, are AP courses.
 These are clearly marked with the letters "AP" after the course numbers.
 Other courses, like SPA 703 Topics in Hispanic Culture and Linguistics, are listed as "Above AP".
-Above AP means that the course requires an AP course as a prerequisite or there is no AP course sanctioned by College Board in that area.
-Some courses, like ECON 210 Principles of Economics: Macroeconomics, are listed as "Dual Credit".
+Above AP means that the course requires an AP course as a prerequisite or there is no AP course sanctioned by the College Board in that area.
+Some courses, like ECON 210 Principles of Economics.
+Macroeconomics, are listed as "Dual Credit".
 Any course not designated as AP, Above AP, or Dual Credit, is at the honors level.
-An example of an honors level course is MUS 110 Chamber Orchestra 1. - Years the course is offered.
-Most courses are offered every year.
-Some courses are offered every other year.
-For example, HIS 309 Civil War and Reconstruction is offered only in the spring of odd numbered years like spring 2023, spring 2025, and spring 2027. - 4) Course format (in-person/virtual).
+An example of an honors level course is MUS110 Chamber Orchestra 1.

+3] Course format (in-person/virtual].
 Most courses are offered live in-person.
 However, some courses are offered in other formats.
 Any course offered in a different format will be designated appropriately.
-For example, ENGIN 209 Biomedical Engineering is listed as a virtual course.
+For example.
+ENGIN 209 Biomedical Engineering is listed as a virtual course.